 Discover other beautiful villages around Bordeaux in my article.

 Margaux is one of the most prestigious wine appelations in the Bordeaux wine region.
 It’s one of the 8 wine appelations in Medoc, a region I recommended visiting by car.
 Having said that, visiting wineries in Margaux by train is very easy.

 A train will bring you directly from Bordeaux to the town of Margaux.
 Some of the best wineries in this appellation are located within a walking distance from the train station.
 When there don’t miss the chance to dine in one of the great restaurants this town has to offer.

 Here are the names of several recommended wine châteaux which are close to the train station (all require prior reservation):

 The beautiful Château Margaux is only a 25 minutes walk from the train station.
-Unfortunately their tours are only open to professionals but you can walk around the winery, see the beautiful vines and take photos of the famous chateau.
+Unfortunately, their tours are only open to professionals but you can walk around the winery, see the beautiful vines and take photos of the famous chateau.
 Check out all the wineries you can visit in the Bordeaux region by public transport.

 How to get there by public transport: There’s a train leaving Bordeaux to Margaux every couple of hours.

 How to get there by train?
 There’s a train from Bordeaux to Libourne every 20-60 minutes, depending on the time of your departure.

 How to get there by train?
 It takes about an hour by train from Saint Jean station to Sainte Foy la Grande.